-9.5.
-Biosecurity
+9.4.
+HPAI Biosecurity

-The following standard biosecurity measures are always in place within SGSSI
+The following standard biosecurity measures are always in place within SGSSI.

-- All biological material should be removed from boots and outer clothing and non-porous surfaces should be treated with Virkon S, Bioguard, or soap followed by 3.5% bleach.
-This should be done before arrival to SG and between every site. - If clothing or equipment cannot be adequately cleaned, it should not be brought to SGSSI - Maintain the recommended minimum of at least 5m separation from all wildlife, unless you have a specific Regulated Activity Permit (RAP) which allows you to approach closer. - Do not touch any dead wildlife or make any collections unless you have a RAP which allows this
+- All biological material should be removed from boots and outer clothing and non-porous surfaces should be treated with an appropriate biocide such as Virkon S, Bioguard, or soap followed by 3.5% bleach.
+This should be done before arrival to SG and between every site. - If clothing or equipment cannot be adequately cleaned, it should not be brought to SGSSI. - Maintain the recommended minimum of at least 5 m separation from all wildlife and carcasses unless you have a specific Regulated Activity Permit (RAP) which allows you to approach closer. - Do not touch any dead wildlife or make any collections unless you have a RAP which allows this.

-In addition, the following enhanced biosecurity measures† are relevant during this period of heightened HPAI risk
+In addition, the following enhanced biosecurity measures are relevant during this period of heightened HPAI risk.

-- Extra caution must be taken when cleaning any clothing or equipment which has been used in other wildlife areas especially at northern hemisphere sites where bird flu has been confirmed/suspected - Do not sit, kneel or lie on the ground or place equipment on the ground unless it is unavoidable - Remain vigilant for signs of HPAI and be prepared to leave the site if any behavioural signs of mortality above baseline are noted
+- Extra caution must be taken when cleaning any clothing or equipment which has been used in other wildlife areas especially at other sites and/or regions where HPAI has been confirmed/suspected. - Do not sit, kneel, crouch or lie on the ground.
+Equipment should not be placed on the ground unless it is unavoidable or on a designated clean area. - Use of tripods and monopods should be avoided, and walking poles must be cleaned thoroughly between each site. - Remain vigilant for signs of HPAI and be prepared to abort if any behavioural signs of mortality above baseline are noted. - After visiting an area of high wildlife density, staff and visitors are advised to follow good hand hygiene practices (alcohol hand sanitiser or wash with soap and water).